antoniogiacomelli/K0BA_Lil/README.md

 ## FEATURES
 - **Clean API**
    - Standardised easy-to-grasp API convention

-- **Minimal overhead**
-   - This "Lite" version is tuned for minimal overhead, focused on reducing indirection levels and function calls.
-Rather than "a microkernel approach with opaque objects" the kernel is a *modular monolith*.

 - **Priority Preemptive Scheduler with Rate-Monothonic Scheduling**

 - **Inter-Task Synchronisation:**